typedb/typedb/docs/pages/documentation/1-the-fundamentals/grakn-architecture.md

 * websockets endpoint for Graql queries
 * distributed background task processing peer.

-An engine server makes use of industry standard infrastructure packages such as an embedded HTTP server, Kafka, Zookeeper, Spark and Hadoop.
+An engine server makes use of industry standard infrastructure packages such as an embedded HTTP server, Spark and Hadoop.
 Engines can be deployed in a horizontally scalable cluster.
 They are stateless and co-operate in a peer-to-peer fashion.
 They can be load-balanced and support failover, providing guarantees that any submitted task will be eventually completed.
 See the [Deployment Guide](../deploy-grakn/grakn-deployment-guide.html) for more information on how to configure a GRAKN Engine or a cluster thereof.

 The following diagram shows how the various components stack together: